Archive for November, 2004

 There has been some progress changes regarding the problem I encountered with Yahoo!
 Mail’s bulk mail filtering and my futile attempts to get help through their official tech support system.

-A certain Brad Garlinghouse (VP, Communications Products) from Yahoo! made a post on the Yahoo!
+Brad Garlinghouse (VP, Communications Products) from Yahoo! made a post on the Yahoo!
 Search Blog regarding changes to Yahoo!
 Mail, and asked for general comments and suggestions.

 So, being happy to finally have access to a real person involved with Yahoo!
 Mail, I talked about the problem, with links to my more detailed posts here.